 Joust of Districts in Oria – Apulia

-August 2021.
+SUSPENDED.
+TO BE CONFIRMED.
 Historical reenactment in honour of Frederick II, Holy Roman Emperor and King of Sicily

 Since 1967, the town of Oria, in the Province of Brindisi, hosts Torneo dei Rioni (Joust of Districts), a historical reenactment in honour of Frederick II (1194 – 1250), Holy Roman Emperor and King of Sicily.
 This year, the Joust takes place on a weekend of August 2021.